osohq/sample-user-mgmt-local/README.md

 I left all of the `tailwind` boilerplate in here because it seemed obnoxious to remove it and try to re-add it.

-### Contrived roles

-The policy is a bit over-engineered, e.g. editing and deleting users is split across separate permissions, even though there are currently no roles that can do one but not the other.

-### Posting policy

-TODO: When building, I would like to post the policy to Oso Cloud, so that `oso-policy.polar` locally is the authoritative source of truth.